 We did two walking ghost tours in Boston and I’d say both are great for older kids, tweens and teens.
 They start after dark, which might be on the late side for kids younger than 8 or 9.

 Both tours visited some of the same spots but had very different stories to tell.
-One focused on the ghosts and the sad stories that have left them unsettled.
+The first one focused on the ghosts and the sad stories that have left them unsettled.
 The other told tales of the unfortunate people who have encountered these troubled specters (is there any other kind)?

 Boston’s ghost tours usually start at the Common.
 Over the centuries the Common has been home to a traditional cemetery and mass graves for Revolutionary War soldiers and cholera victims.